-It was the socialist countries, run by communist parties, with the help of the newly liberated countries of the South, who succeeded at the United Nations in putting the economic rights into the Universal Declaration of Human Rights, against the strong objections of the capitalist countries.
+It was the socialist countries, run by communist parties, with the help of the newly liberated countries of the South, who succeeded at the United Nations in putting the economic rights into the Universal Declaration of Human Rights.
 But it has not been possible to put the economic rights into practice.
 Since the Declaration was written in 1948, the gap between rich and poor has continued to grow, and exploitation has continued to increase under the name of "productivity."